AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Update\>
  Updates the current cue by merging the contents of the programmer.
+See [Updating Stored Values and Palettes used in a Cue](../cues/editing-cues.md/#updating-stored-values-and-palettes-used-in-a-cue).

  ---
 ## \<View\>